oatlog/oatlog/doc/ideas/main.typ

 Beyond worst-case analysis for joins with minesweeper https://dl.acm.org/doi/10.1145/2594538.2594547

-Skew strikes back: new developments in the theory of join algorithms https://dl.acm.org/doi/10.1145/2590989.2590991
+DONE: Skew strikes back: new developments in the theory of join algorithms (2014) https://dl.acm.org/doi/10.1145/2590989.2590991